George Daniel: Other Works

 In March 2022, Daniel and A. G. Cook produced the title track to Charli XCX's album Crash, and later that month Daniel produced its deluxe version tracks "Selfish Girl" and "How Can I Not Know What I Need Right Now".
 The following July, he produced her single "Hot Girl", which appeared on the soundtrack for Bodies Bodies Bodies, and the following month he coproduced her and Leo Birenberg's Bottoms.
 In January 2023, they teamed up for a remix of Caroline Polachek's "Welcome to My Island", and that October, he co-produced Charli XCX's and Sam Smith's single "In the City", which charted at No. 41 on the UK singles chart.
 For her 2024 album Brat, he produced Charli XCX's "Club Classics" and "Apple", the latter of which charted at No. 8 on the UK singles chart.
 "Club Classics" was released as a single alongside "B2B", which featured Daniel on the cover art.
 Daniel later went viral after refusing to take part in "Apple"'s dance, only relenting on the opening date of her Brat tour.
 In addition, Brat's "Sympathy Is a Knife" and "Club Classics" mention Daniel by name.

 In May 2023, he coproduced "Feels Like My Hands Are On Fire" from Salute's EP Shield, which also featured contributions from Sammy Virji and No Rome.
 Shaad D'Souza of The Face wrote in August 2024 that dance acts like Salute, Virji, and Floating Points had "energised" Daniel in "recent years".
-The following month, Daniel released two remixes of Salute and なかむらみなみ's "Go!" from the former's album True Magic.
+The following month, Daniel released two remixes of Salute and Minami Nakamura's "Go!" from the former's album True Magic.
 In August 2023, he released a remix of Carly Rae Jepsen's "Shadow", an album track from The Loveliest Time, which she had released the previous month.
-That September, he remixed Coco & Clair Clair's "The Hills (feat.
-Deela)", which appeared on the deluxe version of their album Sexy.
+That September, he remixed Coco & Clair Clair's "The Hills", featuring Deela, which appeared on the deluxe version of their album Sexy.

+Personal life

+At the 2019 GQ Awards, he was photographed with Charli XCX, who announced their relationship in May 2022; her 2024 track "Talk Talk" was about an incident at the 2020 NME Awards in which Charli XCX, who had been talking to Daniel online but had not yet met him in person, almost followed him into a toilet but stopped short of introducing herself.
+Both Charli XCX and the 1975 featured on "Spinning", a UK No. 94 single for No Rome, which they had worked on at that year's St Jerome's Laneway Festival in 2020.
+Charli XCX announced their engagement in November 2023, in a selfie uploaded to her private Instagram account in which she flaunted a diamond ring.
+In subsequent since-deleted photos with Daniel uploaded to her public Instagram account, Charli XCX stated that the pair were "fucking for life".
+On 19 July 2025, the pair married at the Hackney Town Hall in Hackney, London.
+On 14 September 2025, the pair had a second wedding in Scopello, Sicily, attended by friends and family.